-This report corresponds to the period from January 1, 2016 to January 31, 2016.
+This report corresponds to the period from February 1, 2016 to February 29, 2016.

-This month we are seeing another month of drop in attack activity from prior month of about 25% and an increase in critical attacks than prior month of 25%.
+This month we are seeing a slight increase in attack activity compared to prior month and a significant increase in critical attacks than prior month.
+The attacks are mostly from: United States, Panama, China, Netherlands, Germany, Brazil, Taiwan, Russian Federation, Republic of Korea and Hong Kong.
 Most of the attacks are less than a minute and up to five minutes and they target multiple ports.
 Most of the attacks seem to be of reconnaissance (scanning) about 64%.
-Seventy percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
+It should be noted that we are seeing across the border to all GLESEC clients attacks to ports 53413 and 5060.
+Port 53413 corresponds to a vulnerability of the Netis routers.
+Port 5060 UDP is used for SIP communication.
+Eighty percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
 The attacks are, as usual others mostly from the US, Panama, China as the three top sources.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.

-Eight out of twenty-three of the hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 53 vulnerabilities encountered this month.
+Five out of twenty-three of the hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 53 vulnerabilities encountered this month.
 This is the same as prior month.
-Out of these we identified 20 SMB/NetBios, 9 Policy Checks; 7 Simple Network Services and 4 Preliminary Analysis categories.
+Out of these we identified SMB/NetBIOS with 20 detections total vulnerabilities, Policy Checks in the category 9 detected, Simple Network Services 7, Preliminary Analysis with 4, Backdoors with 3, SQL servers with 3, FTP servers with 2, Mail servers with 2, Web servers with 2 and Encryption and Authentication with 1 detections for the report period.
 We recommend to follow our instructions to remediate and start with the medium vulnerabilities and move to the low as soon as possible.